Givosiran: Renal Effects

 Global Safety Database

-A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database regarding renal effects did not identify any new safety concerns.
+A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify any new safety concerns involving renal effects related to the use of givosiran.
 The majority of reported cases presented limited information regarding patients’ medical history, concomitant medications, time to onset of the reporting events, and event details, precluding meaningful medical causality assessment.
-The cases with sufficient information were consistent with the already known ADR profile for givosiran and/or were confounded by patients’ medical history and underlying disease, as AHP is known to be associated with increased risk of CKD.3
+The cases with sufficient information were consistent with the already known ADR profile for givosiran and/or were confounded by patients’ medical history and underlying disease, as AHP is known to be associated with increased risk of chronic kidney disease.4

-Renal effects remain an important potential risk and will continue to be closely monitored through routine pharmacovigilance activities.3
+Renal effects remain an important potential risk and continues to be closely monitored through routine pharmacovigilance activities.4

-The WARNINGS AND PRECAUTIONS section provides the following information6:
+The WARNINGS AND PRECAUTIONS section provides the following information9:

 Renal Toxicity